PHOSPHORUS AND/OR SOLIDS

 The vacuum head rotates across the disk’s face.
 Only the infini-D™ Filter rotates the vacuum head in alternating directions, more effectively cleaning the cloth’s pile.

-- The non-contact vacuum head extends filter cloth life by avoiding excessive cloth wear.
+The engineered-contact vacuum head extends filter cloth life by avoiding excessive cloth wear.

-Backwash does not disrupt filtration since only 5% of the panel surface is cleaned at once.
-Turbidity does not change during backwashing.
+Backwash does not disrupt filtration since only 5% of the panel surface is under the backwash suction shoe at any given time.

 Disks are removable without dewatering

 Each infini-D™ Filter disk has its own effluent discharge pipe to allow the operator to monitor effluent quality produced by individual cartridges.
 Cartridges can be removed, inspected and replaced without stopping filtration, and all from outside the tank.

 Each unit consists of one to six disks, a vacuum pump assembly and the gear drive, axle and sprocket.

 Without dewatering, operators can remove the filter’s mechanical equipment and structure from the tank by closing the disk’s valve or capping the discharge port outside the tank, disconnecting the discharge port, and lifting out the cartridge.
 They can inspect and replace the pile cloth as needed, then reinstall the cartridge.
 As each disk has its own discharge port, the filter continues to operate even with filter panels removed

 LEGEND: 1.
 Reject waste; 2.
 Drive motor; 3.
 Vacuum pump; 4.
 Vacuum line; 5.
 Discharge trough; 6.
 Discharge port; 7.
 Effluent; 8.
 Vacuum head; 9.
 Filter disk; 10.
 Sludge withdrawal